 These bacteria can infect the blood, skin, bones, ears, eyes, urinary tract, heart valves, and lungs, as well as wounds (such as burns, injuries, or wounds made during surgery).
 Use of medical devices, such as catheters inserted into the bladder or a vein, breathing tubes, and mechanical ventilators, increase the risk of Pseudomonas aeruginosa infections.
 These infections are commonly acquired in hospitals.
 In hospitals, the bacteria are often present in sinks, antiseptic solutions, and containers used to collect urine from a bladder catheter.

-Swimmer’s ear (external otitis) is a mild external infection that can occur in otherwise healthy people.
+Swimmer’s ear ( external otitis Ear Canal Infection (Swimmer's Ear) Bacteria and sometimes fungi can cause acute infection of the skin of the ear canal.
+Ear canal infection is caused by bacteria or, less commonly, fungi.
+Typical symptoms are pain and discharge... read more ) is a mild external infection that can occur in otherwise healthy people.
 Water containing the bacteria can enter the ear during swimming.
-Swimmer’s ear causes itching, pain and sometimes a discharge from the ear.
+Swimmer’s ear causes itching, pain, and sometimes a discharge from the ear.

-Hot-tub folliculitisis another mild external infection.
+Hot-tub folliculitis Folliculitis Folliculitis and skin abscesses are pus-filled pockets in the skin resulting from bacterial infection.
+They may be superficial or deep, affecting just hair follicles or deeper structures within... read more is another mild external infection.
 Hair roots (follicles) become infected in people who use hot tubs or whirlpools, particularly if the hot tubs and whirlpools are inadequately chlorinated.
 Spending a lot of time in the water softens the follicles, making them easier for bacteria to invade.
 An itchy rash consisting of tiny pimples develops.
 Pimples may have a drop of pus in their center.

-Ecthyma gangrenosum is a skin sore that occurs in people who have too few white blood cells (neutropenia).
+Ecthyma gangrenosum is a skin sore that occurs in people who have too few white blood cells ( neutropenia Neutropenia Neutropenia is an abnormally low number of neutrophils (a type of white blood cell) in the blood.
+Neutropenia, if severe, significantly increases the risk of life-threatening infection.
+Neutropenia... read more ).
 The sore has a purple-black center and is surrounded by a band of red.
 These sores usually occur in moist areas, such as the armpit or genital areas.

 Eye infections due to these bacteria may damage the cornea, often permanently.
 Enzymes produced by the bacteria can rapidly destroy the eye.
 Infections usually result from injuries but may result from contamination of contact lenses or contact lens solution.

 Soft-tissue infections include those in muscle, tendons, ligaments, fat, and skin.
-These infections can occur in deep puncture wounds, especially in the feet of children who are wearing sneakers and step on a nail.
+These infections can occur in deep puncture wounds (for example, stepping on a nail).
 Pseudomonas bacteria can also infect pressure sores, burns, and wounds due to injuries or surgery.
 When these bacteria grow in soiled dressings, the dressings turn green and smell like newly mowed grass.
 Fluids draining from these wounds often have a sweet, fruity smell.

-Severe pneumonia can develop in hospitalized people, especially those who need to use a breathing tube and a mechanical ventilator.
+Severe pneumonia Hospital-Acquired Pneumonia Hospital-acquired pneumonia is lung infection that develops in people who have been hospitalized, typically after about 2 days or more of hospitalization.
+Many bacteria, viruses, and even fungi... read more can develop in hospitalized people, especially those who need to use a breathing tube and a mechanical ventilator.
 In people with HIV infection, Pseudomonas bacteria commonly cause pneumonia or sinus infections.

 Sometimes the source of the bacteria is unknown, as may occur in people who have too few white blood cells after cancer chemotherapy.
-Purple-black spots surrounded by a red rim on the skin often develop in the armpits and groin.
-Without treatment, infection can lead to shock and death.
+Purple-black spots surrounded by a red rim on the skin (ecthyma gangrenosum) often develop in the armpits and groin.
+Without treatment, a bloodstream infection can lead to shock and death.